|Delta Level 2||We are at Delta Level 2. More information|

-All cafés located in DHB facilities are open as per usual hours.
-People are encouraged to scan the QR code on the COVID Tracer App poster or if they don’t have the app, to keep a record of where they have been.
+All cafés located in DHB facilities are open as below: People are required to scan the QR code on the COVID Tracer App poster or if they don’t have the app, to sign the contract tracing sheet at the entrance to the cafe.